pnp/pnpcore/docs/using-the-sdk/basics-eventhub.md

 - **Exception**: when the retry is triggered due to a socket exception this property will be set.
 Use the presence of this property to distinguish between retry due to throttling or network exceptions
 - **WaitTime**: time in seconds execution is waited before the retry is made.
 The `RequestRetry` is fired before the actual wait starts
 - **PnpContextProperties**: by default there's a property named `WebUrl` contained the URI of the SharePoint web (if available) for which the request was made.
 If the `PnPContext` instance that triggered the request contained custom properties (see [Advanced PnPContext use](basics-context.md) for details) then these are added here as well

+If your code is getting throttled the default retry mechanism will kick in and handle the wait/retry cycle, but for some type of applications it might make sense to stop adding "work" while SharePoint is telling the application it's throttled.